Skip to Main Content

 Keywords & Boolean Operators

-To generate keywords, think about your search topic and write down the big idea terms.
-Don't think of it in terms of the question you want answered, think of it in terms of the words that would show up in your ideal article.
-Think of synonims to those terms and other related big picture words.
-Then do a search in one of our databases.
-Take note of what other words keep cominmg up, and add them to your list of keywords.
-This is a trial and error process, so give yourself some time and don't give up!
+To come up with keywords, write down your topic's big idea terms.
+Don't think about the question you want answered, think about the words that would show up in your ideal article.
+Then do a search in one of our databases, write down other words keep coming up, and add them to your list.

 The CRAAP Test: Evaluate Your Sources